sap-tutorials/Tutorials/tutorials/xsa-sqlscript-anonymous/xsa-sqlscript-anonymous.md

     ![logic](3.png)

-4. Let’s assume the application executing this block only allows string types.
+4. Let's assume the application executing this block only allows string types.
 Since we have no signature for defining this we are simply declaring the type of the table variable  `EX_TOP_3_EMP_PO_COMBINED_CNT`.
 The columns will then be implicitly converted to the corresponding types.
 Between the BEGIN statement and the first SELECT statement, enter a DECLARE statement to declare an intermediate table variable called `EX_TOP_3_EMP_PO_COMBINED_CNT` as shown

     ![sql code](4.png)